-Hormone therapy stops the hormone testosterone from reaching cancer cells, to stop them from growing.
+Hormone therapy stops the hormone testosterone from reaching cancer cells.
+This stops the cancer cells from growing.
 It can be given by injection, implants, tablets or surgery.

 - It's safe to have sex or masturbate if you're having injections, implants or tablets. - If you've had surgery (orchidectomy), wait until the wound has healed and it feels comfortable before you try having sex.